wp-plugins/orbisius-member-only-downloads-for-s2member/readme.txt

 1. Requires the user to be logged in order to see the download link
 Example: [orb_s2member_dl url="http://file.zip"]

-2. Requires (explicitely) the user to be logged in order to see the download link.
+2. Requires (explicitly) the user to be logged in order to see the download link.
 Can be turned off too by setting req_login=0
 Example: [orb_s2member_dl req_login=1 url="http://file.zip"]

 3. Requires the user to be logged and to have at least level 1 membership in order to see the download link